Sarthaksaraf96/Travel-Pakage-Prediction-Pricee/README.md

 - Implement data validation and error handling to ensure the API's robustness.

 #### Containerization with Docker:
-- Dockerize the Flask application to create a lightweight, portable container.
+- Dockerized the Flask application to create a lightweight, portable container.
-- Used Docker Compose to define and run multi-container Docker applications.

 #### Testing and Validation:
 - Test the API endpoints to ensure they return the expected results.